nvrmind/AnimVRUnityToolkit/README.md

 ____
 ## Documentation
 ### Import Settings
-#### Base Material
+#### Base Shader
-Change this to set the Material to use for all imported objects.
-The material used should support vertex colors.
+Change this to set the Shader to use for all imported objects.
+The shader used should support vertex colors.
 Additionally, following properties are set by the importer:
  - \_Color:         _The base diffuse color._
  - \_SpecColor:     _The base specular color._
  - \_EmissionColor: _The base emission color._